bird-house/birdhouse-workshop/docs/source/requirements/conda.rst

 distribute software for any language.
 Therefore it allows us to use it for multi-language projects.

+Conda allows you to build your own packages and share them via channels on `Anaconda Cloud`_.
+There is a community effort to build and maintain packages needed by various projects, called `Conda Forge`_.

+You can create conda environments with a specified list of packages, similar to Python virtualenv.
+These environemnts can be documented by a ``environment.yml`` configuration file and shared with others.

 .. warning::

   In this workshop we will install *all* software packages using `Conda`_.

 Installation
 ------------

+You don't need admin rights to install conda and conda packages.

 Download and install the appropriate Miniconda installer from https://conda.io/miniconda.html